aws-powertools/powertools-lambda-python/docs/utilities/parameters.md

 ## Key features

 * Retrieve one or multiple parameters from the underlying provider
-* Cache parameter values for a given amount of time (defaults to 5 seconds)
+* Cache parameter values for a given amount of time (defaults to 5 minutes)
 * Transform parameter values from JSON or base 64 encoded strings
 * Bring Your Own Parameter Store Provider